Multiscale scattered data analysis in samplet coordinates: Numerical results

 \subsection{Franke's function in two spatial dimensions}

 We interpolate Franke's function, as introduced in \cite{franke1982scattered}, defined by

 on the unit square $\Omega = [0,1]^2$.
-To this end, we generate 10 sets of nested points within this domain, distributing them on a regular grid with size $h_j = 2^{-j}$.
+To this end, we generate 10 sets of nested points within this domain, distributing them on a regular grid with size $h_\ell = 2^{-\ell}$.
 The number of points per level and the corresponding fill-distances are provided in Table~\ref{tab:PointsUS}.

-We have conducted computations using a-posteriori compression thresholds of $\kappa = 10^{-4},10^{-6},10^{-8}$.
-For $\kappa = 10^{-4}$, the error remains larger than $10^{-6}$, due to an increased compression error.
-Setting $\kappa = 10^{-6}$, we have achieved an error of the order of $10^{-8}$.
-Further reducing the threshold to $\kappa = 10^{-8}$ results in an error of $10^{-9}$.
-Even so, the latter results in a significantly worse compression rate of the generalized Vandermonde matrices.

-Therefore, we detail the results using $\kappa = 10^{-6}$ for the threshold.
-We approximate the solution with the ${C}^1$-smooth Mat\'ern-3/2 RBF and the ${C}^2$-smooth Mat\'ern-5/2 RBF and different values of $\gamma$.
+The solution is approximated with the ${C}^1$-smooth Mat\'ern-3/2 RBF and the ${C}^2$-smooth Mat\'ern-5/2 RBF for different values of $\gamma$ and using $\rho = 2$, $q=4$.
+Furthermore, we perform an a-posteriori thresholding of small matrix entries with a relative threshold of \(10^{-8}\) with respect to the Frobenius norm, cp.\ Theorem~\ref{thm:compErrorKK}.
 The error is evaluated at a fine grid with mesh-size $h = 2^{-11}$.
 The accuracy of the conjugate gradient method is set to $10^{-6}$.
 Increasing the accuracy does not result in smaller errors but increases the number of iterations.
-Interpolation error, order and compression rate (\%nz) as well as (non-preconditioned) conjugate gradient iterations (CG) are presented in the Tables \ref{tab:resFranke1} -- \ref{tab:resFranke4}.
+Interpolation error, order, and compression rate (measured as the percentage of nonzero entries, \%nz), as well as (non-preconditioned) conjugate gradient iterations (CG), are presented in Tables \ref{tab:resFranke1}--\ref{tab:resFranke4}.

 The tables clearly demonstrate the expected exponential decay of the approximation error with increasing level for both error measures and both RBFs under consideration.
-Furthermore, we see the effect of a larger value of $\gamma$, which to a greater lengthscale parameter of the RBF, resulting in a larger condition number.
+Furthermore, we see the effect of a larger value of $\gamma$, which corresponds to a larger lengthscale parameter of the RBF, resulting in a larger condition number.
 For increasing $\gamma$, we require successively more iterations for the conjugate gradient method to achieve the prescribed accuracy, with up to 430 iterations for \(\gamma=1\) and the Mat\'ern-5/2 RBF.

-The deterioration of the convergence for \(\gamma=0.75,1\) on the last level is caused by the samplet compression error, which is a directly to the chosen compression threshold $\kappa$.
+To validate the theoretical bound on the computational cost of assembling the linear system stated in Theorem~\ref{thrm:convergenceResult}, Figure~\ref{fig:PlotFrankeTimes} shows the single threaded computation times obtained with $\gamma = 1$ and the Mat\'ern-3/2 RBF.
+The dashed lines correspond to the rates $N \log^{\alpha} N$ for $\alpha = 1,2,3$.
+The results clearly confirm that the overall time scales as $N \log^2 N$, in agreement with the theoretical analysis.